williamsantosa/ucsc-cs/README.md

 - LaTeX - Powerful and complex markup language.
 - Markdown - Fast, simple, and lightweight markup language.
 - HTML - The markup standard for web pages.

+Languages/Game Engines useful for CSGD students:

+C#/Unity - You will be using this in your capstone.
+C++/Unreal Engine - You can learn this
+Godot - You could learn this if you love FOSS.
+Javascript - Learn it.
+CMPM courses use this A LOT.
+Also look into P5.js and Twine.
+GLSL/Shader DSL - Good to know, fun to learn.

 ## Graduation Requirements